The Graduate Handbook

 Students who are completing a designated emphasis (see below) do not need to complete a minor field certification.

-• A designated emphasis a more formalized minor that is listed on your diploma.
+A designated emphasis a more formalized minor that is listed on your diploma.
+Students who are completing a designated emphasis (see below) do not need to complete a minor field certification.
 As part of the DE, students are required to answer an additional question on the qualifying examination.
 The Department of History is affiliated with the following DEs:

 African American and African Studies